moonwitch/moonwitch.github.io/content/image-credit.md

-+++
-title = "Image Credit"
+---
+author: Jonathan Janssens
+date: "2019-11-03"
-description = "Giving credit to the images used in the demo" summary = "Thank you to the authors of these images used in this theme demo" date = "2019-11-03" author = "Jonathan Janssens"
+description: Giving credit to the images used in the demo
+summary: Thank you to the authors of these images used in this theme demo
-+++
+title: Image Credit
+---

 All images are from [Unsplash](https://unsplash.com).